-Amelia Long , Lady Farnborough (1772-1837) was a watercolour painter who specialized in landscapes and botanical subjects.
+Amelia Hannah Long , Lady Farnborough (1772-1837) (née Hume) was a watercolour painter who specialised in landscapes and botanical subjects.

-She was the elder daughter of Sir Abraham Hume and Amelia Egerton of Belton House, Lincolnshire.
-Together with her sister Sophia, Countess Brownlow, she inherited her parents' art collection.
-She was married on 28 May 1793 to Charles Long, afterwards first Baron Farnborough.
+Long was the elder daughter of Sir Abraham Hume and Amelia Egerton.
+Together with her sister Sophia, Countess Brownlow, she was heiress to her parents' art collection.

-She died without issue at Bromley Hill on 15 January 1837, and was buried at Wormley, Hertfordshire, with an elaborate tomb by Richard Westmacott.
+She died at Bromley Hill on 15 January 1837, and was buried at Wormley, Hertfordshire, with an elaborate tomb by Richard Westmacott.